NGenetzky/hugo-academic-kickstart/content/talk/2020-06-20-git-annex/index.md

 > git-annex is designed for git users who love the command line.
 For everyone else, the git-annex assistant turns git-annex into an easy to use folder synchroniser.

+### A La Carte

+git-annex is primarily known for "managing files with git without checking the file contents into git".
+If this particular capability is not desired it would still be possible to benefit from git-annex or Datalad.

+- Datalad is able to be used on git repositories that contain no "annex"
+- Many of the auto commit/sync features of git-annex can be used even if the files are just checked into git.

 ## git-annex quick start